-Can You Afford to Study Abroad?
+Can you Afford to Study Abroad?

 The United Kingdom college tuition fees are generally lower than those in the United States.
 The average annual cost to study as an international undergraduate student in the UK is approximately GBP 12,000 (USD 15,872).
 Though there is a cap of GBP 9,000 on home student (UK/EU citizens) tuition in the UK, keep in mind there is none on international student fees.

 The United Kingdom offers merit and need-based financial assistance to international students, though there are fewer options in the UK as compared to the United States, especially for undergraduate programs.
-It is still prudent, however, to search for and apply to the scholarships, grants and other financial aid options available to you in the UK and from your own home country.
+It is still good planning, however, to search for and apply to the scholarships, grants and other financial aid options available to you in the UK and from your own home country.